-The Headteacher is appraised by the Chair and Vice Chair of Trustees and is set targets that reflect the school's priorities as laid out in the School Development Plan.
+The Headteacher is appraised by the Vice Chair of Trustees and one other Trustee and is set targets that reflect the school's priorities as laid out in the School Development Plan.
 Key performance indicators are used to measure success.

-The Headteacher's salary scale is set by the Remuneration Committee, with due regard to the size and nature of the School.
+The Headteacher's salary scale is set by the Remuneration Committee, with due regard to the size and nature of the school.
 Progression within that scale is based on performance, and decisions relating to progression are made by the Remuneration Committee with due regard for the recommendations made by the Headteacher's appraisers.

 The Assistant Headteacher, Business Manager, Pastoral Lead and Deputy Headteacher, are line-managed by the Headteacher in accordance with the School's Performance Management Policy.
-Their remuneration is determined by the School's salary scale; progression within that scale is dependent on performance.
+Their remuneration is determined by the school's salary scale and progression within that scale.
 The school salary scales are reviewed by the Remuneration Committee each year and adjusted for changes to cost of living.